csj1012/portfolio2023/src/models/blog/posts/md/on-dev-burnout.md

 If you spend all your time working on things for other people—or things other people think you should be working on—you may forget the love of learning and building that hopefully brought you here in the first place.

-#### Look at abstract disciplines that relate
+##### Look for related concepts in other disciplines

-I'll offer three examples, based on my own hobbies: performing in plays and musicals, making things with my hands (sewing and knitting my own clothing), and attempting to wrangle nature.
+I'll offer a few examples based on my own hobbies: performing in plays and musicals, making things with my hands (sewing and knitting my own clothing), and attempting to wrangle nature.

-As it turns out, everywhere you look, there are parallels to be found between coding and other arts:
+As it turns out, there are parallels to be found between coding and other arts <em>everywhere you look</em>:

 - **Performing arts:** Facing rejections from job hunting?
 What's the big deal; performers face rejection all the time!
 More transferable skills include: improving public speaking skills/being in front of a crowd, learning to work seamlessly with others under immense pressure
 - **Sewing my own clothing:** Sewing patterns are one big documentation instance, for better or for worse.
 Interpreting the author's intent, highlighting gaps in understanding, and consulting peers and the Internet to supplement your knowledge?
 The practice of figuring out how all the pieces fit together correctly can bear a lot of similarities to web dev.
 - **Knitting garments and accessories:** If sewing patterns are documentation, knitting patterns are algorithms. `x` series of stitches in `y` configuration times `n` equals a certain shape.
 Enough of those shapes and you have a sweater.
 Much has been written online about <a href="https://opensource.com/article/18/6/how-programming-evolved-knitting">programming and knitting</a>, and that's before we look at knitting machines (the practical physical application of the intersection of these two concepts).
 - **Gardening:** Systems, systems everywhere!
 The marigold you planted four years ago whose seeds keep popping up everywhere?
 If you leave the volunteer plants, they'll help repel pests from your veggies.
 But they'll also crowd out shorter plants, so it's necessary to thoughtfully manage them.
 Things affecting other things in the future that you might not anticipate, so you have to try and think ahead using established patterns?
 Design systems, anyone?

-Maybe this sounds goofy, but I find inspiration for coding (and thinking about coding) in all of my disciplines outside work, and often find programming breakthroughts in the pursuit of excellece in other arts.
+Maybe this sounds silly, but I find inspiration for coding (and thinking about coding) in all of my disciplines outside work, and often find programming breakthroughts in the pursuit of excellece in other arts.

-### Make time to be human and find balance

-#### Force yourself to take breaks!
+##### Force yourself to take breaks

 If I haven't talked your ear off about the <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">Pomodoro Method</a> for managing focus and productivity, suffice to say I've been a big fan of this concept for about a decade now.